 The Cleansing and Knowledge Discovery activities have profiling statistics for validity (Cleansing by record, Knowledge Discovery by record and domain).
-The Matching Policy and Matching activities do not have statistics for validity.
+The Matching Policy and Matching activities don't have statistics for validity.

-The Cleansing activity does not have profiling statistics for uniqueness.
+The Cleansing activity doesn't have profiling statistics for uniqueness.
 The Knowledge Discovery, Matching Policy, and Matching activities have profiling statistics for uniqueness in number and percent for the source and by domain.

-For more information about the specific profiling statistics related to an activity, see the Profiling sections in the following topics:
+For more information about the specific profiling statistics related to an activity, see the Profiling sections in the following articles:

 Profiling Data in Activity Monitoring

 Profiling information for the Knowledge Discovery, Matching Policy, Matching, and Cleansing activities is available not only in the activity pages in the Data Quality client, but also available in activity monitoring.
 Activity monitoring provides you with an overview of current and past activities.
 In addition to the properties and related computational processes of activities, you can view the profiling information generated for each activity in one location.
 You select an activity in the activity table to display profiling results in a table below.
 You can also export the profiling results.
 For more information, see DQS Administration.